GlasslabGames/GlassLabSDK-as3/README.md

 A sample API is provided in the examples folder.

 To use this sample, focus the canvas and use the following keys:
-- start a ession with S
+- start a session with S
-- end the ession with E
+- end the session with E
 - send telemetry with T

 Success and failure from the server is determined by order of calls received.
 Keep the following in mind: